robocorp/rpaframework/_sources/libraries/email_imapsmtp/index.rst.txt

 Description
 ***********

-`ImapSmtp` is a library for sending, reading and deleting emails. `ImapSmtp` is interfacing with SMTP and IMAP protocols.
+`ImapSmtp` is a library for sending, reading, and deleting emails. `ImapSmtp` is interfacing with SMTP and IMAP protocols.